 If you do not have a Secret Key Backup

-Without the backup, it is quite difficult to get access to the 2FA enabled services.
+Without the backup, it is quite difficult to get access to the 2FA-enabled services.
 Due to security reasons, Google is extremely strict about this.
 They do not sync the Authenticator details with your Google account like many of their other services.
 We are not sure why they are not allowing users to recover keys in such scenarios which can happen once in a while.
-But currently, there isn’t a way someone can restore the access without a QR code or secret key.
+But currently, there isn’t a way someone can restore access without a QR code or secret key.

 You will probably have to contact the customer care support of each service you enabled the Google Authenticator for and prove your identity.
 As long as you are able to provide the required information they ask for, you won’t face any issues.
 Your accounts will be restored by removing the active 2FA from them.
 You might have to spend a little time on that emailing the support or chatting with them.